fati-ma/reading-notes-401/read-02.md

 **Environment**: A combination of software and hardware in a computer.

 **Interpreter**: A program that directly executes instruction written in a programming or scripting language, without requiring them previously to have been compiled into a machine language program.
-Wikipedia

 **Compiler**: A program that translates computer code written in one programming language (the source language) into another language (the target language).
-Wikipedia